Particular/docs.particular.net/persistence/upgrades/nhibernate-8to8.1.md

 Later, when building the update command, NHibernate passes that converted value as the `DateTime2(7)` type.
 This means that the database understands that the value is as precise as this new type permits: `2016-10-23 12:45:37.3370000`.

 Because the value in the table is of `DateTime` type the SQL Server engine up-converts it to match the more precise `DateTime2(7)` in order to compare equality.
 Based on the [new conversions rules in SQL Server 2016](https://support.microsoft.com/en-us/help/4010261/sql-server-and-azure-sql-database-improvements-in-handling-data-types) the conversion yields `2016-10-23 12:45:37.3366666` which is not equal to `2016-10-23 12:45:37.3370000`.
-As a result, the update statement does not modify any rows which triggers NHibernate to raise `NHibernate.StaleObjectStateException: Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect)` to indicate that the value has been changed since it has been read.
+As a result, the update statement does not modify any rows, which triggers NHibernate to raise an `NHibernate.StaleObjectStateException: Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect)` exception to indicate that the value has been changed since it has been read.

 ## Upgrade paths

 NHibernate 5 defaults to `DateTime2(7)` type, all newly created saga tables will use that new type for storing .NET `DateTime` values.
-These new sagas will work correctly with Version 8.1 of NHibernate persistence.
+These new sagas will work correctly with NHibernate persistence version 8.1.

 All existing sagas that use `DateTime` type in their tables stop working with Version 8.1 of NHibernate persistence due to the optimistic concurrency problem manifesting in `NHibernate.StaleObjectStateException` being thrown.

 There are three upgrade paths to make these existing sagas work.

-1. Alter schema to use the `DateTime2(7)` type
+1. Alter the schema to use the `DateTime2(7)` type
-2. Use explicit version column for Optimistic Concurrency Control
+2. Use an explicit version column for optimistic concurrency control
-3. Enforce NHibernate 4 backward compatibility mode
+3. Enforce NHibernate 4 backward-compatibility mode
 4. Set SQL compatibility mode to SQL Server 2014

 INFO: For saga tables it is advised to both **upgrade the database schemas to use `DateTime2(7)`** and to **use an explicit version column**.

-### Alter schema to use the `DateTime2(7)` type
+### Alter the schema to use the `DateTime2(7)` type

 Manually alter the schema of existing saga tables to use the new `DateTime2(7)` data type.
 Such alteration can be done in-place without any data/precision loss.